Asthma attack advice

 - Sit down or stand still

-- Try and relax and try and take some slow breaths through your nose and out of your mouth
+- Try to relax and take some slow breaths through your nose and out of your mouth

 - Take your reliever 10 puffs over the next 10-15 minutes- do this by taking